chiefbsol-cloud/block-analysis-tool/README.md

 # block-analysis-tool
 A tool for analysing Bitcoin block propagation delays and miner information.
 Overview of findings are sent to Telegram with detailed CSV and JSON available.
-Tested on Bitcoin Knots
+Not compatible with Bitcoin Knots v28-1.4.
 # Block Analysis Tool 📊

 ![GitHub License](https://img.shields.io/github/license/<your-username>/block-analysis-tool?color=blue)